Do you want to know how to increase your metabolism?

 In order to increase your metabolism, you need to either increase your Basal Metabolic Rate, Thermic Effect of Activity, Thermic Effect of Food, Non-Exercise Activity Thermogenesis, or any combination thereof.

-So, how do you do that?
-Here are 7 most significant ways…
+So, how do you do this?
+Here are the 7 best ways…

 1. Gain More Muscle